01 of 10

 - Celebration of Light, Vancouver (largest fireworks competition in the world)

 07 of 10

 Lots of Canadians head for warmer climates in the winter, but while they're leaving the country, skiers and other winter enthusiasts from around the world are pouring in.
-Canada is a famous "northern" destination, yet it's not all igloos and snowcaps.
-Spring, summer and fall have their own charms and add to Canada's appeal.
+Canada is a famous "northern" destination, but it's not all igloos and snowcaps.
+Spring, summer, and fall have their own charms and add to Canada's appeal.

 Of course, because Canada is so large, the climate varies greatly, allowing for a wide range of activities year-round.

 For example, Western Canada, including Vancouver, has a relatively moderate climate with not much snow and an early spring.
 Contrast that to Montreal, which has long, cold winters with loads of snowfall.
 It definitely pays to know about your destination and what to expect weather-wise.Continue to 8 of 10 below.